California's congressional districts

 California is the most populous U.S. state; as a result, it has the most representation in the United States House of Representatives, with 52 Representatives.
 Each Representative represents one congressional district.

-Per the 2020 United States census, California will lose a new congressional seat, reducing its total seats from 53 to 52.
-This marked the first time in the state's history where it will lose a seat.
+Per the 2020 United States census, California lost a congressional seat which it had gained after the 2000 census, reducing its total seats from 53 to 52 starting from the 2022 elections and its subsequent 118th Congress.
+This marked the first time in the state's history where it lost a seat.